thomsmits/wordclock/README.md

 <img src="img/clock_2.jpg" width="200" title="Neopixel-Based clock, thanks to Daniel for the picture">

+The design allows for placing the whole clock into a cheap IKEA picture frame.
+Details and assembly instructions can be found [here](https://blog.springwald.de/post/2020/Wortwecker-2_0).

 The source code and other material for this clock can be found in the directory [neopixel-clock](neopixel-clock).

 ---